-- Purchase cost under weighted average cost method. - finished goods - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
+Materials - Purchase cost under weighted average cost method.
+Work in process and - Cost of direct materials and labor and a proportion finished goods of manufacturing overheads based on normal operating capacity but excluding borrowing costs.
 Finished goods and work in process are accounted for under the weighted average method.